-3To maintain confidentiality, Individual Income Tax tax credits used by 52-Financial Services in the 1/1/2021-6/30/2022 reporting period is not included in the total or other dependent figures.
+To maintain confidentiality, Individual Income Tax tax credits used in the reporting period ending 6/30/22 by 52-Financial Services are combined and included with this year's total and other dependent figures.

-4To maintain confidentiality, the Tax Credits Used for Real Property Tax, Total Tax Credits Used, Tax Credits Recaptured from Credit Balances, Tax Credits Expired, and Tax Credits Outstanding are reported in total, not by industry group.
+To maintain confidentiality, the Tax Credits Used for Real Property Tax, Total Tax Credits Used, Tax Credits Outstanding, and the Value of Real Property Reimbursed are reported in total, not by industry group.

-5To maintain confidentiality, Tax Credits Recaptured from Credit Balance and Tax Credits Expired are reported combined.
+To maintain confidentiality, Tax Credits Recaptured from Credit Balance and Tax Credits Expired are reported combined.